marikgoldstein/marikgoldstein.github.io/index.markdown

 * (Fall 2023) glad to take part in the Flatiron Institute’s upcoming second workshop on Measure Transport, Sampling, and Diffusions!

-* (Fall 2023) glad to teach a guest lecture on diffusions  for the NYU course, Inference and Representations, with prof. Yoav Wald.
+* (Fall 2023) glad to teach a lecture about diffusions + flows for the NYU course, Inference and Representations, with prof. Yoav Wald.

-* (Fall 2023) excited to talk about diffusions and flows at the [Decisions, Risk and Operations](https://business.columbia.edu/faculty/divisions/dro) ML reading group at Columbia, organied by Hongseok Namkoong, Kelly Zhang, Tiffany Cai, and others!
+* (Fall 2023) glad to talk about diffusions + flows at the [Decisions, Risk and Operations](https://business.columbia.edu/faculty/divisions/dro) ML reading group at Columbia, organized by Hongseok Namkoong, Kelly Zhang, Tiffany Cai, and others!

 * (Summer 2023)  We are running the second iteration of the workshop on Spurious Correlations, Invariance, and Stability at ICML 2023!

 * (Spring 2023) accepted to ICLR 2023: [Where to Diffuse, How to Diffuse, and How to Get Back: Automated Learning for Multivariate Diffusions](https://arxiv.org/abs/2302.07261)

-* (Fall 2022) glad to give a guest lecture with my collaborator Raghav Singhal, on diffusions, at Alfredo and Yann's deep learning class at NYU
+* (Fall 2022) glad to give a guest lecture on diffusions with my collaborator Raghav Singhal, at Alfredo and Yann's deep learning class at NYU

-* (Fall 2022) glad to take part in, and give a short talk at, the Flatiron Institute's [workshop on Sampling, Transport, and Diffusions](https://sites.google.com/view/sampling-transport-diffusions/home)!
+* (Fall 2022) glad to give a talk at the Flatiron Institute's [workshop on Sampling, Transport, and Diffusions](https://sites.google.com/view/sampling-transport-diffusions/home)!

-* (Summer 2022) excited to be co-organizing the [ICML Workshop on Spurious Correlations, Invariance, and Stability](https://sites.google.com/view/scis-workshop/home) on July 22.
-Looking forward to all the talks, and congrats to accepted authors!
+* (Summer 2022) excited to be co-organizing the [ICML Workshop on Spurious Correlations, Invariance, and Stability](https://sites.google.com/view/scis-workshop/home)!

 * (Summer 2022) accepted to Machine Learning for Healthcare 2022: [Survival Mixture Density Networks](https://arxiv.org/pdf/2208.10759.pdf)